Insight

 These are the organizational constellations in which the topic usually becomes relevant first.

-• Teams with recurring approvals, routines, media breaks, and growing coordination overhead
+• Business and operations teams with recurring approvals, routines, media breaks, and growing coordination overhead

-• Owners of governance, logging, and workflow operations with real relief pressure
+• Owners of governance, logging, exception handling, and productive workflow operations with real relief pressure

 Which questions this article sharpens for leadership and implementation.